liferay/liferay-docs/developer/frameworks/articles/02-dependency-injection/05-osgi-cdi-integration/02-publishing-cdi-beans-as-osgi-services.markdown

 # Publishing CDI Beans as OSGi Services

-OSGi CDI Integration lets you publish CDI beans as OSGi services, making them accessible via the Liferay's OSGi service registry.
-Here's how to publish your bean as a service:
+You can publish CDI beans as OSGi services, making them accessible via the Liferay's OSGi service registry.
+Here's how:

 1. Add a project dependency on the OSGi CDI Integration artifact.
 For example, here's the dependency to use in a Maven `pom.xml` file: